Trade Gold Trading

 Three pattern (corrective trend) - uses A, B, C

-This article is about how to trade online oil markets using the Elliott Theory as the driving force of oil instruments.
-This technical analysis model relies heavily on looking at crude trading price charts.
-Technical analysts use this theory to study developing Oil trends to identify the waves and discern what crude trading prices may do next.
+This article is about how to trade online markets using the Elliott Theory as the driving force of oil instruments.
+This technical analysis model relies heavily on looking at crude price charts.
+Technical analysts use this theory to study developing trends to identify the waves and discern what crude trading prices may do next.

-By analyzing these patterns on a oil chart and applying the Elliott Theory, crude oil traders are able to decide where to get in and where to get out by identifying the points at which the oil market is likely to turn.
+By analyzing these patterns on a oil chart and applying the Elliott Theory, crude traders are able to decide where to get in and where to get out by identifying the points at which the market is likely to turn.

-One of the easiest places to see this analysis theory at work is in the oil market, where changing investor psychology is recorded in the form of crude trading price movements.
+One of the easiest places to see this analysis theory at work is in the market, where changing investor psychology is recorded in the form of crude price movements.
 If a trader can identify repeating patterns in crude trading prices, and figure out where these repeating crude trading pattern is relative to the Elliot pattern counts then the trader can predict where crude trading prices are likely to head to.

 Rules for Elliott Count

-Based on the oil market patterns formations formed by this analysis theory, there are several guidelines for valid Counts:
+Based on the market patterns formations formed by this analysis theory, there are several guidelines for valid Counts:

 1. Wave 2 should not go below the beginning of Part 1.